-Providing quality baccalaureate nursing education is the goal of Indiana State University's College of Health and Human Services.
+Providing quality baccalaureate nursing education is the goal of Indiana State University's School of Nursing.
 To accomplish this goal and respond to the educational needs of practicing registered nurses, the nursing faculty developed the Baccalaureate Track for Registered Nurses.

 - A unique feature of the track is the opportunity to earn up to 10 hours of credit through professional portfolio evaluation.
 The portfolio evaluation option provides the experienced nurse the opportunity to demonstrate successful attainment of specific objectives and earn either full or partial credit for selected nursing courses in the Baccalaureate Track for Registered Nurses (Nursing 304, 322, and 470).

-- The online RN to BSN Degree Program is open to eligible in-state and many out-of-state applicants.
+- The online RN to BSN Track is open to eligible in-state and many out-of-state applicants.
 The program is closed to all students (including U.S. military and State Department personnel and their family members) residing in a country other than the United States.

 RN to BSN students pay these academic fees.

 Additional expenses related to the program of study include assessment and remediation materials, a nursing clinical faculty fee for designated courses, books, and other instructional materials.

 The baccalaureate degree program is recognized as the basic preparation for professional nursing practice and prepares the graduate as a generalist.
 Baccalaureate graduates are prepared to provide direct and indirect nursing care.
 The graduate also is prepared as a communicator, educator, and advocate, and can assume beginning leadership roles.
 In addition, the baccalaureate degree is foundational for graduate study in nursing.